CloudChi/FX-Framework/Modules.md

   - Versioned
     - Allows developers to test new code
     - Revert to old code by just calling older version
+  - Calls scripts inside Module via Public or Protected subfolders
-  - Call external scripts via Dependencies subfolder
+  - Calls scripts outside Module via Dependencies subfolder
   - Callable either from Public or Protected subfolders, not both
+    - There is a single endpoint for each call to a Private script

 - Dependencies
   - Do not contain logic